bretth/woven/docs/tutorial.rst

 Although woven does allow you to scale your deployment, it currently doesn't support creating the initial image, so for now you'll need to purchase and startup an Ubuntu virtual machine separately.

 Obtain an Ubuntu 10.04 or greater VM on the host of your choice with root and ssh access.
-I'm a big fan of Linode, but any one will do.
-The smallest Linode 512MB will easily handle Django.

-Because django uses ``example.com`` as it's first site, we'll stick with that for deployment.
+Because django uses ``example.com`` as it's first site, we'll stick with that for this tutorial deployment.
 In your local ``/etc/hosts`` file add an entry for example.com pointing to the ip address of the ubuntu host (and on osx, run ``dscacheutil -flushcache``).

 Setupnode
 ---------

-Now run setupnode from your manage.py directory.
+Now run setupnode.

 .. code-block:: bash

-    python manage.py setupnode woven@example.com
+    manage.py setupnode woven@example.com

 ..
 Note::